andergisomon/blog/content/posts/Internship_Reflections/Building_a_Soft_PLC/index.md

 </table>
 <!-- Insert all the mantadsodu pics here -->

 I made a simple Flutter app that just talks to the Supabase instance I had on Free tier.
 None of that 2-variables-on-free-plan Arduino Cloud crap.
 I could add as many tables as I want with as many columns and rows my heart desired.
 I humbly say that the UI turned out looking pretty nice.
+Repo available [here](https://github.com/andergisomon/mantadsodu).

 ## Telegram bot